objectcomputing/mFAST/ReadMe.md

 At the center of figure is the `field_cref` class, which is the base for all those constant reference classes can be directly used to refer fields.
 It provides `present()` for testing the presence of the value and other functions to query meta data such as `name()`, `id()`, or `field_type()`.

-The classes on the first column in the above figure are the reference classes for numeric types.
-Those on the second column are for string and byte vector types.
-All the classes on those two columns provide a `value()` member function to read the field value.
-Classes in the second column also provide interfaces like the const member functions in `std::string/std::vector<T>`.
-The template parameter for `vector_cref` can be only one of the following types: `uchar_t`, `int32_t`, `uint32_t`, `int64_t` and `uint64_t`.
-For better mapping to the name used by FAST specification, `byte_vector_cref` is the typedef for `vector_cref<uchar_t>`.
+The classes to the left of `field_cref` represent the references for the FAST primitive types.
+All references classes for numeric types provides a `value()` member function.
+The references classes for string and vector types provides interfaces like the const member function of `std::string` and `std::vector<T>` respectively.

 `group_cref` and `sequence_cref`, representing group and sequence types in FAST, provides access to the nested fields or elements respectively.
 The `sequenece_element_cref` class is used to represent the elements in a sequence.
 It does not inherit from `field_cref` because it does not correspond to a field in FAST sense.
 The class `nested_message_cref`, on the other hand, represents  templateRef in FAST.
 The class `message_cref`, corresponding to  *template* in FAST, is the base class for topmost level application types.
 The class `aggregate_cref` provides an abstraction to represent a collection of fields regardless whether the containing type is a group, a message or a element in a sequence.